rasmusulriksen/BachelorsProject/Diagrams/C4ContainerDiagram.md

     subgraph NotificationService

-        subgraph MessageQueueAPI1
-            MessageQueueAPI1Description["<br>- C# API <br>-Abstracts PostgreSQL interaction to reduce coupling <br>-This is a logical representation of the only message queue in the system (for readability) <br>- table: notifications_to_be_orchestrated"]:::description
-            MessageQueueDB1@{ shape: cyl, label: "MessageQueueDB1 \n -PostgreSQL \n -Shared table"}
-        end

-        subgraph MessageQueueAPI2
-            MessageQueueAPI2Description["<br>- C# API <br>-Abstracts PostgreSQL interaction to reduce coupling <br>-This is a logical representation of the only message queue in the system (for readability) <br>- table: notifications_to_be_sent"]:::description
-            MessageQueueDB2@{ shape: cyl, label: "MessageQueueDB2 \n -PostgreSQL \n -Shared table"}
-        end

-        subgraph NotificationOrchestratorWorker
+        subgraph NotificationSchedulerWorker
-            NotificationOrchestratorWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Dequeues notifications from the table 'notifications_to_be_orchestrated' <br>- Looks up the recipient user's notification preferences and decides to either send or postpone <br>- SendNotificationNow() Asks EmailTemplateAPI for a ready-to-send email and publishes the notification to the message queue <br>- PostponeNotification() saves the notification to NotificationOrchestratorWorkerDB <br> - At 08:00, 12:00 and 16:00 it selects all notifications from the database and merges them into one summarized notification per user and queues them to be sent <br>- Owns a key-vale table that maps notification names to templateIds"]:::description
+            NotificationSchedulerWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Dequeues notifications from the table 'notifications_to_be_orchestrated' <br>- Looks up the recipient user's notification preferences and decides to either send or postpone <br>- SendNotificationNow() publishes the event InstantNotificationScheduled <br>- PostponeNotification() saves the notification to NotificationSchedulerWorkerDB <br> - At 08:00, 12:00 and 16:00 it selects all notifications from the database, groups by recipient, foreach recipient publishes the event SummaryNotificationScheduled <br>- Events include an identifier that the subscriber will use to find the right email template"]:::description
-            NotificationOrchestratorWorkerDB@{ shape: cyl, label: "NotificationOrchestratorWorkerDB \n -PostgreSQL \n -Shared table"}
+            NotificationSchedulerWorkerDB@{ shape: cyl, label: "NotificationSchedulerWorkerDB \n -PostgreSQL \n -Shared table"}
         end

         subgraph EmailSenderWorker